Experts in sun therapy

-Sunwell solar simulator is a unique Swedish invention and was first in the world with the technology to simulate light comparable to sunlight, with the exception of reduced UV content.
-Sunwell solar simulator recreates the sun’s entire light spectrum:
+Sunwell solar simulator is a unique Swedish invention and we were first in the world with the technology to simulate real sunlight, with controlled low and safe UV content.
+Sunwell solar simulator replicates the sun’s entire light spectrum:

-- controlled low levels of UVB- and UVA-radiation (ultraviolet light) for e.g. a stimulation of vitamin D and other positive health effects
+- controlled low UVB and UVA (ultraviolet light) for e.g. a stimulation of vitamin D and other positive health effects

 - visible light up to 30,000 lux for effective light therapy

-- shortwave IR-radiation (infrared light) for comfortable heat all the way into the body
+- IR-warmt (infrared light) for comfortable heat all the way into the body

-Sunwell solar simulators are therefore very effective for both light therapy and heat treatment.
+Sunwell solar simulator are therefore very effective for both light therapy and heat treatment, with many health benefits.

 Sunwell products are tested by the Swedish Testing and Research Institute (RISE), and ensure that the weighted radiation exposure is below the limits of 30 J/m2 per solar sun bath.
-Thus, Sunwell solar simulators can offer solar therapy to the public, without the requirement for a permit from the Swedish Radiation Safety Authority in accordance with regulations for artificial solar systems, summarized in SSMFS 2012: 5.
+Values for calculating the limitation of ultraviolet radiation comply with both Swedish regulations and with EU-Directive 2006/25/EC regarding minimum health and safety requirements for exposure to artificial optical radiation.

 In 2003, a scientific study, “Artificial environmental impact on mood”, was conducted in the Sunwell solar environment with 67 people from the medical staff at Norra Älvsborgs Lasarett, in Trollhättan.
 The result was unequivocally positive, and the conclusion was that a short stay in the Sunwell environment relieves the negative effects of stress, burnout and SAD.